renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-processing.md

 :::important
 This component is in **Legacy**, which means it is available for use but no longer in active development.
-Prior to Langflow version 1.1.3, this component was named **Merge Data**.
+Prior to Aiexec version 1.1.3, this component was named **Merge Data**.
 :::

 This component combines multiple data sources into a single unified [Data](/concepts-objects#data-object) object.